-When analyzing JEM (Jewish Esoteric Moralization) we will quickly discover that language is primary.
+When analyzing JEM we will quickly discover that language is primary.
 This is not to discount other mythic symbols or other narrative elements.
 It is nevertheless to emphasize an important point.
 Here the use of specifics words and the nuanced meanings of these words, where even relatively obscure rather than primary senses are intended, is critical.
-“Wordplay” it is often called.
+This phenomenon is often called “wordplay.”

-To be sure, nearly all things colloquial are known early, if not first, among Jews, the most linguistically gifted and cosmopolitan of all people on earth.
-The bearers of language, the Titian Prometheus and The God Mercury, well represent them.
+Nearly all colloquial things are known early, if not first, among Jews, the most linguistically gifted and cosmopolitan of all people on earth.
+The bearers of language, the Titian Prometheus and the God Mercury, well represent them.
 Hence they exist at the very formation of language.
 Naturally they would conceive of a God that is “The Word.”
 In the past, this advantage was doubtlessly owed in some part to the fact that Jews are invariably concentrated in the great cultural crossroads of the world: cities, especially large ones.

-Indeed, in my estimation, “language” is, indeed, the simple, clear and final meaning of this concept of Logos as it appeared first among the early Greek philosophers and continued through Christianity.
-After all, logos meant originally, simply: “word, speech, statement, discourse.”
+In my estimation, “language” is the simple, clear and final meaning of this concept of Logos as it appeared first among the early Greek philosophers and continued through Christianity.
+After all, Logos simply meant originally “word, speech, statement, discourse.”

-Likewise the notion that the Christian God or Christ is devoid of “pathos” and “ethos” is absurd on its face.
+Likewise, the notion that the Christian God or Christ is devoid of “pathos” and “ethos” is absurd on its face.
 “Pathos” is the manipulative pith of Christianity whose “ethos” or tone is frequently as Jewish as civil rights era propaganda.
-“Logos” is “law”or “order” in Christianity only so far as what Christ has said and is, is sacred, inviolable.
+“Logos” is “law” or “order” in Christianity only so far as what Christ has said and is, is sacred, inviolable.
 It is not “law” or “order” because Christ is a “God of order, reason or logic.”
-History proves that surely he is not.
+History proves he is surely not.

 Jews, gifted in the use of words, can be trusted to deploy them correctly if often deceptively.
 Hence, the Stoical sense of Logos, and not the Aristotelian sense, is that deployed in John: “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning.
 Through him all things were made; without him nothing was made that has been made.
 In him was life, and that life was the light of men.
 The light shines in the darkness, but the darkness has not overcome it.”